Popular Business Conference Floor Plans

 U-Shaped Floor Plan

 U-shaped floor plans layout tables and seating to form a "U" toward the front of the room where the speaker will lead a discussion.
-This allows A/V to sit in the center of the "U" and project to a screen next to the speaker.
+It allows A/V to sit in the center of the "U" and project to a screen next to the speaker.

 Hollow Square Floor Plan